bahasuru-naya/KDU-Library-Assistant-Chatbot/README.md

 # KDU-Library-Assistant-Chatbot
-### KDU Library Assistant Chatbot using Rasa, MongoDB, HTML/CSS/JS
+### - KDU Library Assistant Chatbot using Rasa, MongoDB, HTML/CSS/JS.
-### Data which use to craete database are found in 'Book.book_data.csv' in 'data' folder
+### - Data which use to craete database are found in 'Book.book_data.csv' in 'data' folder.

 # Setup chatbot
 ### 1. Download or clone repository into your PC